-(1) If at the same court conducts proceedings at the same time in several matters which oppose the same parties or in which an action is brought by the same applicant against different respondents or an action is brought by several applicants against the same respondent, the court may order joinder of the actions into single proceedings provided that, pursuant to section 19(1) and 37(3) of this Code the claims made in these actions could have been made in a single action and provided that the joinder of proceedings on these actions allows for an expedited and simpler determination of the matter.

-(2) If the court finds that the separation of claims made in the same action allows an expedited determination of the matter or that the claims should not have been made in the same action, it enters a ruling by which it separates the claims into independent proceedings.
+- (1) If the same court conducts proceedings at the same time in several matters which oppose the same parties or in which an action is brought by the same applicant against different respondents or an action is brought by several applicants against the same respondent, the court may order joinder of the actions into single proceedings provided that, in accordance with subsection 1 of § 19 and subsection 3 of § 37 of this Code the claims made in these actions could have been made in a single action and provided that the joinder of proceedings on these actions allows for an expedited and simpler resolution of the matter. - (2) If the court finds that the separation of claims made in the same action allows the matter to be dealt with in an expeditious manner or that the claims should not have been brought in the same action, it enters an order by which it separates the claims into independent proceedings.

 § 49.
-Amending an action
+Amending the action

-(1) An applicant may amend the claim made in the action or the cause of action before the commencement of summations in the administrative court or, in written proceedings, until the expiration of the time-limit for submission of applications, provided that, in the court's assessment, this serves the purpose of achieving the aim of the action and provided the amended action would be admissible under this Code.
-When verifying compliance with the time-limit for bringing the action, the new claim is deemed to be submitted at the time that the original action was submitted.

-(2) After the time-limit specified in the first sentence of subsection 1 of this section, including in proceedings on appeal against judgment and in proceedings in cassation, the claim made in the action and the cause of action may only be amended on the conditions specified in subection 1 of this section and only if a valid reason exists for such amendment, primarily when this is necessitated by a fact which a court of higher instance must take into consideration in pursuance to this Code or when a rule of procedure is infringed by a court of lower instance.

-(3) The following are not deemed to constitute amendment of an action:

-1) amendment or correction of factual or legal assertions made if the cause of the claim remains unchanged;

-2) increasing or reducing the amount of a claim for the payment of money;

-3) on account of a change in the circumstances, substituting, for the object originally claimed, a different object or a different legal value;

-4) making or amending an application for determining the time-limit or other conditions of execution of the judgment;

-5) striking out a claim from a joint action without replacing it with a new claim.

-(4) The case specified in point 5 of subsection 3 of this section is subject to the provisions which govern abandonment of actions.
+- (1) An applicant may amend the claim made in the action or the cause of action before the commencement of summations in the administrative court or, in written procedure, until the expiration of the time-limit for submission of applications, provided that, in the court's assessment, this serves the purpose of achieving the aim of the action and provided the amended action would be admissible under this Code.
+When verifying compliance with the time-limit for bringing the action, the new claim is deemed to be submitted at the time that the original action was submitted. - (2) After the time-limit specified in the first sentence of subsection 1 of this section, including in proceedings on appeal against judgment and in proceedings on cassation, the claim made in the action and the cause of action may only be amended on the conditions specified in subsection 1 of this section and only if a valid reason exists for such amendment, primarily when this is necessitated by a circumstance which the court of higher instance must take into consideration by virtue of this Code or when a rule of procedure has been infringed by the lower court - (3) The following are not deemed to constitute amendment of the action: - 1) amendment or correction of factual or legal assertions made if the cause of the claim remains unchanged; - 2) increasing or reducing the amount of a claim for the payment of money; - 3) on account of a change in the circumstances, substituting, for the object originally claimed, a different object or a different legal value; - 4) making or amending an application for setting the time-limit or other conditions of execution of the judgment; - 5) striking out a claim from a joint action without replacing it with a new claim. - (4) The case specified in clause 5 of subsection 3 of this section is subject to the provisions which govern discontinuation of actions.

-(5) If, on account of being amended, an action has become difficult to follow, the court may require the full text of the action to be submitted, if this simplifies determination of the matter.
+- (5) If, on account of being amended, an action has become difficult to follow, the court may require the full text of the action to be submitted, if this simplifies resolution of the matter. - (6) An interlocutory appeal may be filed against any order of the administrative court or the circuit court by which the court refuses to accept amendment of the action.
+The order entered by the circuit court in respect of the appeal may be further appealed to the Supreme Court.